 1. Using a Random URL Slug

 Think I’m exaggerating?
 What would you do if you just stumbled into an extra 100 website visitors a month?
-And all it takes is a couple minutes of your time (or an employee’s time, even better).
+And all it takes is a couple minutes of your time – or, even better, an employee’s time.

 Social media managers and digital marketers will A/B test an ad or landing page like it’s going to change their life, yet they can’t spend the extra 2 minutes on social media to make their link “pretty” with a branded domain and custom keyword for the URL slug.

-When creating a shortlink, think about what it is from the content that you are sharing that will really wow people, and put that term into the URL slug.
+When creating a short link, think about what it is from the content that you are sharing that will really wow people.
+Then put that term into the URL slug.
 I’ve used terms like “Get-More-Traffic” or “Twitter-Cheatsheet” or “boost-customer-happiness.”
 Find the sweet spot between making sure it is related simultaneously to the customer/user and the URL you are sharing.

 Remember, people can remember phrases and spell common words, but they can’t remember or spell random gibberish.

 URL shortening is now a mature industry with plenty of advanced features.
 One of those features is the ability to instantly and cheaply connect branded domains.
 You can do it in Bitly, you can do it using yourls, or you can use Rebrandly.
 Whichever one suits you is fine by me.
 (Please choose Rebrandly, PLEASE!)

 Let me give you a few reasons to start using your own custom link shortener: